mertside/thread_trampoline_demo/README.md

 # Samples for implementing a Thread Trampoline

-Some samples on the idea of implementing pthreads via a spin-wait function.
+Some samples on the idea of implementing pthreads.

+## Thread Trampoline

 ***Algorithm:*** Look at a memory address during spin-wait;